Homestead Poultry

 Over the years, our collection of chicken stockings has grown dramatically.
 Of course, some stockings are retired as flock members pass away.
 We have a rule, however, that the retired stockings can not be reused.
 They are kind of like a memoir for those chickens who have passed away.

-We usually hang up the stockings out at the coop so the chickens can see their own stockings.
+We usually hang up the stockings out at the coop.
 Now there is a spot out at the coop where the current stockings get hung up, and another spot where memorial stockings get hung up.
 Each stocking has a piece of paper attached to it designating who’s stocking it is.
 We hand sew all of our stockings using fabric that we think matches the chicken’s personality.
 However, there are many other ways to make stockings for your flock.

 • Stockings can be made out of a variety of materials: fabric, felt, empty feed bags, etc…